googleapis/google-cloud-ruby/RELEASING.md

 1. Edit the gem's `CHANGELOG.md`.
 Using your notes from the previous step, write bullet-point lists of the major and minor changes.
 You can also add examples, fixes, thank yous, and anything else helpful or relevant.
 See google-cloud-node [v0.18.0](https://github.com/GoogleCloudPlatform/google-cloud-node/releases/tag/v0.18.0) for an example with all the bells and whistles.

 1. Edit the gem's `version.rb` file, if present, or the `version` setting in its `.gemspec` file, changing the value to your new version number.
-Note: the `.gemspec` file may reference the `version.rb` file.
-For instance, `google-cloud`'s `.gemspec` references a `version.rb` file at `../lib/google/cloud/version`
+Note: The `.gemspec` file may reference the `version.rb` file.
+For instance, `google-cloud`'s `.gemspec` references a `version.rb` file at `../lib/google/cloud/version`.

 1. Edit (or add if new) the gem's entry in `docs/manifest.json`, adding your new version number to the head of the list, and moving `"master"` to be just below it.